M-o-a-T/moat/doc/common/cbor.rst

     =============== =============================

 A Path is a sequence of object accessors, i.e. a way to reference a possibly-deeply nested object.
-These typically include text strings (object members, map keys) and integers (array indices).
+Path elements typically include text strings (object members, map keys) and non-negative integers (array indices).

 A recipient can use this tag to distinguish a sequence of lookups from a tuple that's directly used as a map key.
 (Languages like Python allow this.)

-The array SHOULD consist of ASCII text strings and non-negative integers.
-Applications MAY accepted additional data types.
+While the array SHOULD consist of ASCII text strings and non-negative integers, Applications MAY use additional data types or values.

-An object SHOULD NOT have more than one distinct path referring to it.
-Thus if ["foo",2] and ["Foo",-1] resolve to the same object, an implementation MUST choose a consistent version and SHOULD reject alternate versions.
+Applications that generate paths to an object MUST do so in a consistent manner.
+Paths that refer to an object without conforming to the chosen scheme (e.g. negative array indices that count from the array's end) MAY be rejected.

 Object Proxy
 ------------